The Skin Explained

 Skin is the body’s largest organ and acts as a protective barrier from infection, injury, light and heat.
 It also regulates body temperature and stores water, fat and vitamin D. A basic understanding of skin anatomy and physiology is an essential part of improving skin health.
 There are three structural layers of the skin: the epidermis, the dermis and the hypodermis.
 Skin varies in thickness depending on the area of the body and age.

 The dermis is composed of fibroblasts, which produce collagen, elastin and other structural materials.
 Collagens make up 70% of the dermis providing structure and strength.
-Elastin lends elasticity and flexibility, while other materials, including hyaluronic acid, maintain hydration and viscosity.
+Elastin lends elasticity and flexibility, while other materials, including natural product (term forbidden by TGA), maintain hydration and viscosity.
 Blood vessels, lymphatics, immune cells, nerve tissue, hair roots and sweat glands are also found in the dermis.

 The hypodermis is the innermost layer of the skin, which lies beneath the dermis.
 It consists of fat, blood vessels and nerves and serves to cushion and insulate the body.